syntevo/docs/src/SmartGit/Manual/GUI/Repository/Synchronizing-with-Remote-Repositories.md

 Use **Remote \| Pull** (or the corresponding toolbar button) to invoke the Pull command.

-This will open the Pull dialog, where you can specify what SmartGit will do after the commits have been fetched:

-- If there is one remote configured for the repository, SmartGit will show the URL of the remote.
+If neither *merge* nor *rebase* has been configured yet for the repository, SmartGit first shows **Configure Pull**.
+There, choose **Rebase** or **Merge**.
+Use **Remember as default for other repositories** if the choice should also become the default for future repositories.

+### Working Tree or Log window
+The Pull dialog lets you specify where commits should be fetched from and whether or how to integrate them:

-  However, if multiple remotes are currently tracked, SmartGit will allow you to select a remote to pull or fetch from.
+- If multiple remotes are configured, SmartGit allows you to either **Fetch from all remotes** or select the remote from which to fetch.
 - You can click **More Options** to customize the Pull (Note: These are only relevant if you select **Pull**.
 The options below are ignored with **Fetch Only**):
     - If a fast-forward is not possible, you have the choice whether to [Merge](../Branch/Merge.md) the local commits with the fetched commits, or [Rebase](../Branch/Rebase.md) the local commits onto the fetched commits.
     - **Update existing and fetch new tags** will also integrate any tag changes detected in the remote.